 The Beijing subway system is the best way to get around.
 For those places not served by the subway, the bus system is even cheaper and goes pretty much everywhere, but it can be difficult if you don’t know any Chinese.
 You hotel staff will be happy to guide you to the correct bus, though.

 I’d advise against relying on taxis, but if you do, only take official taxis (official license plates have a Chinese symbol, then a B; any other letter and the taxi is fake) and get out immediately if the driver does not want to use a meter.
 Very few drivers will speak or read English, so you’ll need to be able to pronounce your destination correctly or have it written down in Chinese.

 Beijing has accommodation options in every price range.
 Hostel dorm beds are the cheapest options that are legally allowed to accept foreigners.
 I stayed at the Leo Hostel near Tiananmen Square when I was in Beijing and I really enjoyed my time there.
 It can get a bit loud for some tastes, as there’s often people drinking in the common room.
 If that’s not your thing, I’d suggest avoiding this place.
 The area is great though and you’ll find countless other options here (just click on the ‘show hotel on map’ link on the Leo Hostel page).

 A lot of places might fill up during popular times of the year, but in my opinion you don’t generally need to book in advance.
 When I went, I looked at a map of accommodation options and picked an area that seemed to my liking (Chongwen, south of Qianmen, where many budget hostels are located) then took a bus there from the train station.
 After walking around and checking out a few places, I found Leo’s.
 If you don’t have a map, you can use the accommodation map on Agoda’s Beijing page.
-I love their maps.

 Eating & Drinking